CarInsurance.com Insights

 Nationwide ranked even higher for its digital offerings.
 The company received 730 out of a possible 1,000 points in the J.D.
 Power 2025 U.S. Insurance Digital Experience Study, the highest score among all insurers (except USAA, which is only available to members of the military and their families).

-The NAIC Complaint Index, which calculates the frequency of complaints for an insurer relative to its size, indicates that Nationwide receives fewer complaints than expected.
+The NAIC Complaint Index, which measures the frequency of complaints per insurer relative to its size, indicates that Nationwide receives fewer complaints than expected.

 AM Best assigned Nationwide an A (Excellent) rating for financial strength and deemed its outlook stable, indicating that it should have no issues paying out its auto insurance claims.